-Well, after years of listening to all the outrageous comments on the Minelab Explorer , I bought one.
+Well, after years of listening to all the outrageous comments on the Minelab Explorer , one of the minelab metal detectors, I bought one.
 Mainly to disprove the silly claims and settle the issue.
 Well the day arrived when it showed up and I opened the box and it took it a bit longer for me to put together than other detectors.
 I like the cord which is not wrapped around the shaft.
 It looks cleaner and keeps the cord tight.
 I got the Explorer.
 After going over it to make sure I got it ready for turning on I took it out back.
 When I pushed the power button it took a few seconds to adjust and stabilize.

 When I moved the coil over some test coins in the back yard I did not believe that I should ever be able to use this machine.
 In fact I was sure of it.
 The sounds sounded like an orchestra tuning up as the notes ran up and downscale indicating something but I didn’t know what.
 They seemed three foot wide over the coin.
 How it could ever find a coin seemed impossible to me.

 I went inside and tried to relax.
 In a few minutes I stirred up my courage again and I took it back outside.
 This time I could see that it was quite sensitive.
 So sensitive in fact, that you could hold the coil off the ground some distance and still read the coin.
 I listen to the flute sounds until I gave up and went inside to relax again.
 It was never going to work!